nhrones/Fresh-SSE-DB/README.md

 This set of files is all that is required to add Remote Access to the db.

 ### Usage
-With the TreeClient app opened:
+With the TreeClient app started:  https://nhrones.github.io/KvRPC_TreeClient/
 Select the **Fresh Example** from the dropdown list.